CollinHeist/TitleCardMaker/README.md

 An automated title card maker for the Plex, Jellyfin, and Emby media servers.
 All user documentation is available on the [Wiki](https://github.com/CollinHeist/TitleCardMaker/wiki).

+> [!IMPORTANT]
-Version 2.0 - the Web UI - has officially entered pre-release, and is currently available for project [Sponsors](https://github.com/sponsors/CollinHeist).
+> Version 2.0 - the Web UI - has officially entered pre-release, and is currently available for project [Sponsors](https://github.com/sponsors/CollinHeist).

 <img alt="Web UI" src="https://raw.githubusercontent.com/CollinHeist/TitleCardMaker/web-ui/docs/assets/home_dark.webp"/>